 Athens, May 27, 2015/ Independent Balkan News Agency

-“The process is much better, the substance is improving but we’re not there yet,” EU Economic Affairs Commissioner Pierre Moscovici told journalists when asked about talks between Greece, the IMF, the ECB and the European Commission.
+“The process is much better, the substance is improving but we have not yet finished”, Moskovisi told reporters in Dublin, when asked for the talks between Greece and its international creditors.

-“We are aware of the liquidity problems in Greece, this is why it so important that the negotiations speed up,” he added.
+“We know the liquidity problems in Greece, that is why it is important to speed up the negotiations”, he added.